structuredfeed/US-AI-REGULATION-FEED/README.md

 Legal position
 We are not a
-- law firm
+law firm
-= A regulator
+A regulator
-- A compliance Authority
+A compliance Authority

 We are a
-= transformer of public regulatory information into structured data
+Transformer of public regulatory information into structured data

 Sources
 Federal register